-Breather for Gehlot as tribal party extends support to Rajasthan CM
+Breather for Gehlot as tribal party MLAs extend support to Rajasthan CM

-Jaipur, July 18: In a relief for Rajasthan CM Ashok Gehlot, battling Sachin Pilot rebellion, the Bharatiya Tribal Party has extended support to the Congress government in case of a floor test in the assembly.
+Jaipur, July 18: In a relief for Rajasthan CM Ashok Gehlot, battling Sachin Pilot rebellion, the Bharatiya Tribal Party MLAs have extended support to the Congress government in case of a floor test in the assembly.

 "Both MLAs of the Bharatiya Tribal Party (BTP) announced their support to the government after meeting their state executive officials and discussing with their demands," Gehlot tweeted in Hindi.